fmaira/SWQualityModelsMetrics/README.md

 # SWQualityModelsMetrics
-Table used to write a thesis about software quality, models and metrics.
-It includes information about the most popular model and metrics taken from several papers.
+The folder containes a survey about software quality models and metrics, a table, and the presentation.
-The list of papers analysed to write the thesis is included in the first sheet (ListOfPapers), and a list of useful link is available in Full_List.
+The table collects information about the most popular model and metrics retrieved from several texts.
-Table has in the coloumn the list of papers analysed, and for each of it in the row matches the content.
+The list of papers analysed (and relating links) is included in the first sheet (ListOfPapers).
-Model_ and Metric_Papers show if a model or metrics is mentioned in a specific paper.
+The sheet Table collects data for each model/metric retrived in each paper.
-Attributes shows if a factor belongs to a model.
+Model_Papers and Metric_Papers show if a model or metrics is mentioned/described in a specific paper.
-Data has been used to validate information.
+A list of additional links is available in Full_List.